The Admissions Tagger tags the traps for gender, isolation, kitten or medical alerts. A rabies vaccine is not required for this station.

 Attach alert tags:

 Isolate cats that have been tagged with URI or other possibly infectious conditions until a space has been designated for isolation holding.
 These cats are scheduled for the last surgery slots.
-Isolate all cats from the same colony as any infectious cat, even if they appear healthy.

 All Station Images